The Theory

 Each agent is a hub with two structural directions:

-DirectionWhat is thereEpistemic access
+DirectionWhat is thereEpistemic accessOntological relation

-Upward (many) The multiple parent interactions in which the agent participates as a pole Only inferential / partial access
+Upward (many) The multiple parent interactions in which the agent participates as a pole Only inferential / partial access The agent is constitutive of these higher Forms; cannot interact, only be part of

-The agent has one interior, many exteriors.
-The one interior gives it the experience of being a unified self.
-The many exteriors are why it can never know its full context.
-A cell is simultaneously part of the tissue, the organ, the blood-flow, the signaling cascade, the body's energy budget — each a different parent interaction running its own protocol.
-None of them is decipherable from the cell's vantage.
+A cell is simultaneously part of the tissue, the organ, the blood-flow, the signaling cascade, the body's energy budget — each a different parent interaction running its own Propagation.
+None of them is decipherable from the cell's vantage; none of them can be interacted with from inside.

 14. Partial upward access